andstor/latex-math-parser/README.md

 - **Numbers**: Integer and floating-point literals.
 - **Booleans and strings**: Parsing of boolean (`true`, `false`) and string literals.
 - **Matrix environments**: Parsing of LaTeX matrix environments (e.g., `matrix`, `pmatrix`, etc.).

-## Generators

-This parser can be used with various code generators to convert the AST into different programming languages or formats.
-Currently supported generators include:
-- **[Maxima](https://github.com/andstor/maxima-codegen)**: A computer algebra system that can manipulate symbolic expressions.